-Benefit coverage for health services is determined by federal, state, or contractual requirements that may require coverage for a specific service.
-The documentation requirements outlined below are used to assess whether the member meets the clinical criteria for coverage but do not guarantee coverage of the service requested.
+Benefit coverage for health services is determined by the federal, state, or contractual requirements, and applicable laws that may require coverage for a specific service.
+Medical records documentation may be required to assess whether the member meets the clinical criteria for coverage but does not guarantee coverage of the services requested; refer to the guidelines titled Medical Records Documentation Used for Reviews.